How to Clean White Shoes with Toothpaste

 1. Canvas shoes

-You can clean canvas shoes with toothpaste.
-The gentle abrasive properties of toothpaste can help remove dirt and stains from very dirty canvas shoes without causing damage.
-To clean canvas shoes, apply toothpaste to a toothbrush or cleaning brush, scrub the canvas surface gently, and rinse thoroughly with a damp towel.
+Yes, you can indeed clean canvas shoes with toothpaste.
+Regular toothpaste can be used for filthy canvas shoes because its mild abrasiveness can clean the shoes without causing any damage.
+To clean canvas shoes, it is recommended to apply toothpaste to a toothbrush or a cleaning brush.
+With gentle brushing, you should clean the canvas part of the shoe and then wash it carefully with a damp cloth.

 2. Leather shoes